theZiz/sparrow3d/README.md

 - irc.euirc.net
 - irc.efnet.ch
 - irc.freenode.net
+site: ziz.openhandhelds.org

-I think you read, that I am no Englisch native speaker.
+I think you read, that I am not an Englisch native speaker.
 So ignore the bad grammar or give me corrections.
-I always try to become better. :)
+I always try to get better. :)